 Toss the cut carrot in 1 tablespoon of oil and spread out on a baking tray.
 Bake for 30 minutes, stirring occasionally, or until carrots are tender and brown (roasting gives more flavour but if you have leftover steamed carrots that works too).

 Transfer the hummus to a serving bowl, roughly smooth the top.
 Drizzling with a circle of olive oil and sprinkle with a little smoked paprika.
-Garnish with a few chopped corriander leaves.
+Garnish with a few chopped coriander leaves.
 (If making ahead, store covered in the fridge and add the toppings just before serving.)

 Serve with Rosemary & Seed Crackers and assorted vegetable sticks.